 - Fishing from the jetty

 Amenities: This beach is rife with amenities.
-They include bathrooms and showers located near permanent lifeguard towers, several grassy areas with picnic facilities on either side of Belmont Park near the parking lots, and a boardwalk that runs the entire length of the park and both beaches.
+They include bathrooms and showers located near permanent lifeguard towers, several grassy areas with picnic facilities on either side of Belmont Park near the parking lots, and a boardwalk that runs the park’s entire length and both beaches.

-Parking: There are a few parking lots surrounding Belmont Park; they are free and can be used by park visitors or beachgoers.
+Parking: A few parking lots surround Belmont Park; they are free and can be used by park visitors or beachgoers.
 Two large lots are located on either end of the park, and one smaller lot is situated at the back of the amusement park.
 Directly across Mission Boulevard are two more large parking lots.

-Tranquil South Mission Beach: Sand and Watersports Hub
+South Mission Beach: A Quieter Sand and Sports Hub